Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Discussion

-Beyond Na$_2$BaCo(PO$_4$)$_2$, Ref.~\onlinecite{DSLMotherState} suggested to search for the precursory DSL among 2D frustrated lattices.
-One related such system that behaves like a DSL is the spin liquid candidate PrZnAl$_{11}$O$_{19}$ where the Pr ions form a triangular lattice with spin-1/2 local moments \cite{Pr_based_first, Pr_based_gang}.
-Moreover, even bipartite lattices with frustrated interactions can still be promising candidates, as recently proposed~\cite{bose2023proximate,guang2022thermal}.
-On more theoretical side, the fermionized vortex theory was used to describe the DSL on the triangular lattice~\cite{PhysRevLett.95.247203} and may encounter some issue with imposing time reversal symmetry.
-Since time reversal is broken by the supersolid, it might be interesting to revisit the fermionized vortex theory to explore the mass generation and supersolid in the DSL.
+Ref.~\onlinecite{DSLMotherState} has suggested searching for the precursory DSL among 2D frustrated lattices.
+One related such system that behaves like a DSL is the spin liquid candidate PrZnAl$_{11}$O$_{19}$ where the Pr ions form a triangular lattice with spin-1/2 local moments~\cite{Pr_based_first, Pr_based_gang}.
+For these triangular lattice antiferromagnets with the non-Kramers doublets, the recent model only slightly deviates from the XXZ model by allowing one extra anisotropic interaction~\cite{Liu_2018}.
+Continuous excitations have actually been observed in PrZnAl$_{11}$O$_{19}$~\cite{PhysRevB.109.165143}.
+In addition to the frustrated lattices, the bipartite lattices with frustrated interactions can still be promising candidates, as recently proposed~\cite{bose2023proximate,PhysRevB.107.184423,PhysRevB.109.024419}.
+On more theoretical side, the fermionized vortex theory was used to describe the DSL on the triangular lattice~\cite{PhysRevLett.95.247203} and may encounter some issues with imposing time reversal symmetry.
+Since the time reversal is broken by the supersolid, it might be interesting to revisit the fermionized vortex theory to explore the mass generation and supersolid in the DSL.
+An alternative approach is to directly fermionize the hardcore bosons that represent the spins~\cite{PhysRevLett.87.097203}.
+This approach is more direct, and can be more useful to obtain the variational wavefunction for the ground state.
+Numerically, it would be nice to directly access the DSL with the XXZ $J_1$-$J_2$ model.

-\emph{Acknowledgments.}---We particularly thank Liusuo Wu for sharing his data prior to the submission and Cenke Xu for discussion.
-This work is supported by NSFC with Grant No.~92065203, MOST of China with Grants No.~2021YFA1400300, and by the Research Grants Council of Hong Kong with Collaborative Research Fund C7012-21GF.